Christio02/Christio02/README.md

 ## Currently

-🔭 Building production web apps at **Hoggorm Design** and continuing the bachelor project.
-🎓 Completed B.Sc in Informatics and switched to M.Sc. in Computer Science (sivilingeniør) at NTNU 🌱 Deep-diving into AI, algorithms, and system design
+🔭 Building production web apps at **Hoggorm Design** and summer internship in ML at Kongsberg 🎓 Completed B.Sc in Informatics and switched to M.Sc. in Computer Science (sivilingeniør) at NTNU 🌱 Deep-diving into AI, algorithms, and system design